 - Pain and suffering

 Traumatic brain injuries are catastrophic, life-changing injuries that can change every aspect of the lives of victims and their families.
 If you or someone you love sustained serious brain damage as a result of another person's carelessness, you have the right to hold that person responsible in a traumatic brain injury lawsuit.
 Litigation can help you recover money to compensate you for ongoing medical treatment, past and future lost wages, permanent disability or disfigurement, pain and suffering and more.
-Call the New York traumatic brain injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353 for a free evaluation of your case.
+Call the New York traumatic brain injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 for a free evaluation of your case.